moliver28/research-handbook/content/handbook/engineering/infrastructure/cells/cells_test_strategy.md

 The [Topology Service Blueprint definition](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/cells/topology_service/).
 It will gain coverage by the [Single Cell](#single-cell) testing, since logging in from the outside will exercise the Topology Service.
 If we need further E2E tests specifically on the Topology Service (via API?) needs to be determined.

-### QA Cell

-### Experiment Cell
+### Pre-QA Cell

-As part of migrating to Cells architecture, there will be an Experiment Cell to enable testing.
-We are [discussing how to use it](https://gitlab.com/gitlab-org/quality/quality-engineering/team-tasks/-/issues/2363).
-As we are rolling out Cells 1.0, the Experiment Cell will be used to test out and support implementing the features needed to support the Cells.
-Long term it will be an environment we can run Cells specific tests against as part of the deployment process.
-It will be deployed to as part of Ring 0.
+The [Pre-QA Cell](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1293) is being used for deployment testing purposes and may make use of the E2E test suite as part of deployment testing, but as a verification that the deployment was successful rather than as a feature/functionality test.
+It is deployed in Ring 0

 ## Performance Testing